From Ergodicity to Many-Body Localization in a One-Dimensional Interacting Non-Hermitian Stark System: Introduction

-Here, we approach the question of non-Hermitian MBL without disorder from a different view by introducing interactions into a one-dimensional (1D) nonreciprocal single-particle model subjected to Wannier-Stark potentials having TRS.
-The so-called non-Hermitian Stark MBL is robust, exhibiting many similarities and differences with non-Hermitian disorder-induced MBL having TRS.
-Under PBCs, with the uniform force increase, the system's spectral statistics change from Ginibre ensemble (GE) to Gaussian orthogonal ensemble (GOE) to Poisson statistics \cite{R. Hamazaki2020,Lucas Sa2020, Antonio.
+Here, we approach the question of non-Hermitian MBL without disorder from a different point of view by introducing interactions into a one-dimensional (1D) nonreciprocal single-particle model subjected to Wannier-Stark potentials with TRS.
+The so-called non-Hermitian Stark MBL is robust, exhibiting many similarities to and differences from non-Hermitian disorder-induced MBL with TRS.
+Under PBCs, with the uniform force increase, the system's spectral statistics change from the Ginibre ensemble (GE) to the Gaussian orthogonal ensemble (GOE) to Poisson statistics \cite{R. Hamazaki2020,Lucas Sa2020, Antonio.
 M2022}.
 The first transition corresponds to the real-complex and topological phase transitions in the thermodynamic limit.
 Moreover, the second transition corresponds to the non-Hermitian Stark MBL transition.
-However, under OBCs, one exhibits a non-Hermitian Stark MBL without a spectral transition.
-We also study the similarities and differences of the non-Hermitian many-body Stark system between PBCs and OBCs by the dynamical entanglement entropy and the evolution of the density imbalance.
+These two transitions do not coincide, which is quite different from non-Hermitian disordered cases.
+In Refs. \cite{R. Hamazaki2019,L.-J. Zhai2020,L.-Z. Tang2021}, the authors studied a non-Hermitian disordered system with a random or quasiperiodic modulated on-site potential.
+Under PBCs, both non-Hermitian disordered systems display a coincidence of the real-complex transition, the topological phase transition, and the MBL transition.
+The corresponding statistical distribution behavior transitions from the GE to the Poisson ensemble with the increase of the disorder amplitude.
+However, under OBCs, the system exhibits a non-Hermitian Stark MBL with a spectral transition from GOE to Poisson statistics.
+We also study the similarities and differences of non-Hermitian many-body Stark systems with PBCs and OBCs using the dynamical entanglement entropy and the evolution of the density imbalance.

 The rest of this paper is organized as follows.
 In Sec.
 II, we introduce a 1D nonreciprocal lattice model in the presence of a linear potential.
 In Sec.
-III, we discuss the spectral transition, the topological phase transition, the level statistics, the static entanglement entropy, the entanglement entropy with times and the quench dynamics of the density imbalance under PBCs.
+III, we discuss the spectral transition, the topological phase transition, the level statistics, the static entanglement entropy, the entanglement entropy with time, and the quench dynamics of the density imbalance under PBCs.
 In Sec.
 IV, we study the non-Hermitian Stark MBL transition under OBCs.
+In Sec.
+V, we display the phase diagrams under PBCs and OBCs.
 Finally, a conclusion is given in Sec.
-V.
+VI.